 Plate Tectonics is a foundation principle of Geology.
 The Earth's lithosphere (the crust and the uppermost part of the mantle) is cracked into 12 major pieces called tectonic plates.
-These plates move around, but very slowly, due to the dissipation coming from heat in the mantle.
+These plates move around, but very slowly, due to the dissipation and friction coming from heat-driven convention currents in the mantle.
 They can also be between 8 to 50 kilometers thick, depending on being in the ocean or the crust.
 Plate tectonics is responsible for the movement of the continents.

 There are nine major tectonic plates: